MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-powershell.md

 ## How to install the Rights Management administration module

-1. Go to the Microsoft Download Center and [download the Azure Rights Management Administration Tool](https://go.microsoft.com/fwlink/?LinkId=257721), which contains the [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1_md.md)] administration module for Windows PowerShell.
+1. Go to the Microsoft Download Center and locate the [Azure Rights Management Administration Tool](https://go.microsoft.com/fwlink/?LinkId=257721), which contains the [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1_md.md)] administration module for Windows PowerShell.

-2. From the local folder where you downloaded and saved the [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)] installer file (WindowsAzureADRightsManagementAdministration_x64), double-click this file to start the Azure AD Rights Management Administration Setup Wizard.
+2. Download and save the [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)] installer file, **WindowsAzureADRightsManagementAdministration_x64**.
+Then double-click this file to start the Azure AD Rights Management Administration Setup Wizard.

 3. Complete the wizard.